zaslab/SegBio/README.md

 * **Flexible Model:** The 'FlexiUnet.py' is parameterized for variable depth ('--depth') and filter count ('--base-filters'), making it easy to reconfigure.
 * **Model Training:** Includes augmentations ('segmentor_utils.py'), a multi-channel loss function, validation splits, and checkpointing ('TrainFlexiUnet.py').
 * **Automated Post-processing:** Includes an inference-time step ('postproc.py') that automatically filters and cleans the raw model output by removing small, noisy detections, and refining boundaries.
-* **Plug-and-Play Inference GUI:** Provides a simple Python-based graphical interface for end-users to load their own C. elegans images, run the full segmentation pipeline, and get immediate results.
+* **Standalone Inference GUI:** Provides a simple self-contained Python-based app that doesn't require any dependencies or even a python installation.
+Allows end-users to load their own C. elegans images, run the full segmentation pipeline, and get immediate results.

 ## Tech Stack

-* **Python 3.x**
+* **Python 3**
 * **PyTorch**
 * **scikit-image** & **scipy**
 * **NumPy**
 * **OpenCV**
+* **Napari**
 * **MATLAB** & **MATLAB App Designer**